AI-generated

 Key Excerpts

-• "Redundancy, for purposes of our Labor Code, exists where the services of an employee are in excess of what is reasonably demanded by the actual requirements of the enterprise."
+• "Redundancy, for purposes of our Labor Code, exists where the services of an employee are in excess of what is reasonably demanded by the actual requirements of the enterprise.
+The characterization of an employee's services as no longer necessary or sustainable, and therefore, properly terminable, was an exercise of business judgment on the part of the employer." — This passage defines redundancy and establishes the standard of review for management's decision.

 Precedents Cited

 • International Macleod, Inc. v.
-Intermediate Appellate Court — Cited for the principle that the determination to phase out a department as a labor-saving device is a management prerogative that courts will not interfere with absent abuse of discretion or arbitrary action.
+Intermediate Appellate Court, G.R.
+No. 73287, May 18, 1987, 149 SCRA 641 — Followed for the ruling that the phasing out of a department as a cost-saving measure is a management prerogative.

 • Bondoc v.
-People's Bank and Trust Co. — Cited for the principle that the board of directors possesses the power to remove department managers and determine whether the interest of the institution justifies the existence of a department, even if some vindictive motivation exists.
+People's Bank and Trust Co., G.R.
+No. 43835, March 31, 1981, 103 SCRA 599 — Cited for the principle that a board of directors has the power to determine the necessity of a department and remove its manager.

 Provisions